 - Start looking for deals: In particular, you’ll probably be able to find deals on flights, hotels, and rental cars.
 Your bank’s website may also be a good place to find good travel offers.
 With some cards, to get the best deals, you’ll need to book your trips through your card issuer’s online portal.

-If you’re also a student, take advantage of student credit cards that offer travel rewards:
+If you’re currently still a student, take advantage of student credit cards that offer travel rewards:

 Be careful when applying for travel cards